 - Reservations are required with documentation for contact tracing.

-- FFP2 masks are required both in- and outdoors.
+- Masks are required indoors.
 They may be removed when seated at a table.

 Requirements for a stay in a tourist accommodation: